 Punch Clock Villain: Azgrut appears, berates the heroes for beating up on his killer robot, and then tells them to shut up and go upstairs.
 He's so far made no effort whatsoever to stop the heroes.

 Ragtag Bunch of Misfits: The Ebon Creek crew is composed completely out of survivors of an apocalyptic event.
 The Council of Thal'nasia is also composed of people who are designated representatives of their organizations but are terrible at being politicians and are incredibly disorganized.

-Red Eyes, Take Warning: Sally, Bael, Red Cerene; Arthur's glasses flash red when he's about to get nasty.
+Red Eyes, Take Warning: Red is the go-to color for people who have the Plague such as Sally, Bael, Red Cerene; Arthur's glasses flash red when he's about to get nasty.
 Also subverted with Morty, who is ridiculously lovable, and Grenner, who despite being a villain, seems to be one of the more moral, sympathetic characters introduced so far.

 And played terrifyingly straight with Demon Form Grenner.
 HUGE red eyes that take up the majority of his face.
 No discernible irises or sclera.
 Looks like Slenderman.
 Need I say more?